 16 year old Kristian – who turns 17 before the contest, was internally selected to represent Bulgaria.
 The song titled Beautiful Mess was released on the 13th of March.

 Local broadcaster HRT internally selected Jacques Houdek to represent them at the 2017 Eurovision Song Contest.
 The song was released on the 2nd of March and is bilungual Italian and English.

 After two failed attempts to win the Cypriot national final, 28 year Hovig was internally selected for the 2017 Eurovision Song Contest.
 For the second year in a row, Cyprus is going with a song written by Eurovision legend Thomas G:Son.
 Via three hints, the songtitle was revealed to be Gravity.

-- Czech Republic: Martina Bárta – Song to be announced later
+- Czech Republic: Martina Bárta – My Turn

 - Denmark: Anja – Where I Am